Soza-Wilson/field-Inspection-app/README.md

 <h2>FieldInspection App</h2>
-Overview
+<4>Overview</h4>
-FieldInspection is a mobile application designed for field inspection tasks.
+<p>FieldInspection is a mobile application designed for field inspection tasks.
 It enables users to collect data while working offline using a SQLite database.
-The collected data can later be synchronized with the Seed Tracking API when an internet connection is available.
+The collected data can later be synchronized with the Seed Tracking API when an internet connection is available.</p>

 Features
 Offline Data Collection: Field inspectors can perform their tasks and collect inspection data even in areas with no internet connectivity.
 The app utilizes a local SQLite database to store the collected data.